fusionx3/fusionx3.github.io/_posts/2017-10-09-From-Docker-To-Root-Access-In-60-Seconds.md

 <br>
 ## **Information Gathering**

 Initial reconnaissance showed an open port that was apparently serving some sort of an API that supports JSON objects.
-Default response for any unknown requests was a JSON object like this:
+Default response for the initial GET request was as the following:

 	{"message":"page not found"}